UCRajkumar/ecSeg/README.md

 2. **green folder** will contain the gray-scale version of the green fish signal.
 3. **red folder** will contain the gray-scale version of red fish signal.
-3. **ecfish_quantification.csv** will contain fish interaction stats for each image.
+3. **fish_quantification.csv** will contain fish interaction stats for each image.
 Column headers are as follows:
     1. “image_name” - Name of image
     2. “# of ecDNA” - # of ecDNA based on DAPI only.
     3. “# of ecDNA (FISH_color)” - # of ecDNA based on that FISH color only.
     4. “# of ecDNA(DAPI and  FISH_color)” - # of ecDNA based on DAPI colocated with that FISH_color
     5. “# of HSR (FISH)” - # of homogeneously stained regions based on FISH_color.

-If two fish boolean is set to True, then more columns will be headed.

 ### `make nuclei_fish`

 Identifies nuclei in the image and analyzes ratio of fish to dapi pixels.
 Provides rough approximation of oncogene amplification per cell in interphase images.
 Supports green and red FISH.
-To run `nuclei_fish`, download the [Nuset weights](https://data.mendeley.com/public-files/datasets/m7n3zvg539/files/6204cf12-eec6-47d4-abba-fb3cfd418988/file_downloaded), unzip the folder, and place it inside the models folder.

 ```
 ecseg